 Also, you have to make your application process of reviewing and shortlisting candidates shorter and faster so that no time is wasted when in need of urgent hire.

 For this, you need an Applicant Tracking System so that you can not only fasten the hiring process but ensure maintaining its quality.

 It would be helpful if you prepare your candidates with a few critical questions to be ready for the final interview round.

 To do this, you will have to schedule interviews and assign them tasks regularly to keep track of their progress.

 Interviews will help you judge them based on their soft as well as technical skills.

 The candidate you select must also fit the company’s work environment that you are hoping to fill up a position for, and this is where soft skills are essential and will need to be evaluated strictly.

 6. Allot Time Equally

-You must spend an equal amount of time with all of your candidates and get to know them equally.
+You must spend a considerate amount of time with all of your candidates and get to know them equally.